zacmathe/ltkinetics/README.md

 ## Features
 The use of the package is demonstrated with two examples.
-Follow example 1 first:
+In example 1, we integrate a high-flux reaction until the steady state is reached and plot the results both traditionally and stacked.
 ![ex1-result1](examples/ex1-result1.png)

-The original LT kinetic constants are used by default, but can be easily modified.
+In example 2, we demonstrate the funciton `set_ks`, which allows the modification of the default LT kinetic constants.
 ![ex2-result1](examples/ex2-result1.png)